 To be fair to Dubai, I want to point out that the moral double standards here are no different from any other country, city, or religion.
 It reminded me of the Catholic faith.
 The Catholic Church’s common knowledge turns a blind eye to pedophilia and still covers it to this day.
 In this regard, Dubai is no different from the Vatican – just various sins masked.

 Dubai is safe.
 Statistically, it’s one of the safest cities globally if you understand cultural expectations before you go.
 No cussing, no displays of public affection, dress appropriately, etc.

 Apostasy or blasphemy against the local or state religion is a crime.
 Be conscious and respect the law of the land.

 You cannot purchase alcohol anywhere except inside a bar, hotel, or resultant unless you are an Emirate.
 Due to this, stock up duty-free before you get there.

-Alcohol is ridiculously expensive.
-On average, $15 a draft beer and $20 a vodka tonic.
+Alcohol is costly.
+On average, $15 for a draft beer and $20 for a vodka tonic.

 Most restaurants require reservations; this is not a place where you show up without one.